nsidc/vagrant-vsphere/README.md

   where the key must start with `guestinfo.`.
 VMs with VWware Tools installed can retrieve the value of these variables using the `vmtoolsd` command: `vmtoolsd --cmd 'info-get guestinfo.some.variable'`.
 * `notes` - _Optional_ string - Add arbitrary notes to the VM
-* `real_nic_ip` - _Optional_ boolean - Enable logic that forces the acquisition of the ssh IP address for a target VM to be retrieved from the list of vm adapters on the host and filtered for a single legitimate adapter with a defined interface.
-An error will be raised if this filter is enabled and multiple valid adapters exist on a host.
+* `management_network_adapter_slot` - _Optional_ integer - zero based array of the card index.
+  This will be the network card to get the ip address from to use for communication between Vagrant and the vm.
+If this is not set we will use the one detected by VSphere.
+* `management_network_adapter_address_family` - _Optional_ string - When auto detecting ip address to use for
+  communication only detect specified ip address family.
+Possible values are 'ipv4' and 'ipv6'.
+If this value is not set it will use the first ip address detected.
 * `destroy_unused_network_interfaces` - _Optional_ boolean - should network cards that have not been configured
   explicitly, be deleted.
 If set to false then existing network cards are left alone.
 * `network_adapter` - Array of network card configuration
+* `destroy_unused_serial_ports` - _Optional_ boolean - should serial ports that have not been configured
+  explicitly, be deleted.
+If set to false then existing serial ports are left alone.
 * `serial_port` - Array of serial port configuration

 ## Network card configuration
 * `slot` - integer - zero based array of the card index
-* `allowGuestControl` - _Optional_ boolean - Configure the address type of the
+* `allow_guest_control` - _Optional_ boolean - Configure the address type of the
 * `connected` - _Optional_ boolean - is the vm network card connected to the network
-* `startConnected` - _Optional_ boolean - When VM is turned on should the vm network card be connected to the network
+* `start_connected` - _Optional_ boolean - When VM is turned on should the vm network card be connected to the network
 * `vlan` - _Optional_ string - vlan to connect the network card to
-* `addressType` - _Optional_ - Configure the address type of the
+* `address_type` - _Optional_ - Configure the address type of the
   [vSphere Virtual Ethernet Card](https://www.vmware.com/support/developer/vc-sdk/visdk2xpubs/ReferenceGuide/vim.vm.device.VirtualEthernetCard.html)
-* `macAddress` - _Optional_ string - Used to set the mac address of the new VM
+* `mac_address` - _Optional_ string - Used to set the mac address of the network card
+* `ip_address` - _Optional_ string - Do not auto detect the ip address for this network card, assume it is the ip address specified.
+Use this when guest tools cannot be installed on the vm.
+One approach is to specify static mac address for vm and reserve ip address on DHCP server for mac address.
-* `wakeOnLanEnabled` - _Optional_ boolean - should vm turn on when magic packet is received on network card
+* `wake_on_lan_enabled` - _Optional_ boolean - should vm turn on when magic packet is received on network card

 ## Serial port configuration
-* `yieldOnPoll` - _Optional_ boolean - Enables CPU yield behavior.
+* `yield_on_poll` - _Optional_ boolean - Enables CPU yield behavior.
 If you set yieldOnPoll to true, the virtual machine will periodically relinquish the processor if its sole task is polling the virtual serial port.
 The amount of time it takes to regain the processor will depend on the degree of other virtual machine activity on the host.
 * `connected` - _Optional_ boolean - is the vm serial port connected
-* `startConnected` - _Optional_ boolean - When VM is turned on should the vm serial port be connected
+* `start_connected` - _Optional_ boolean - When VM is turned on should the vm serial port be connected
 * `backing` - _Optional_ string - The type of serial port backing to use.
 Possible values are 'uri', 'pipe', 'file', 'device'.

   `uri` supports a connection between the virtual machine and a resource on the network.
 The virtual machine can initiate a connection